 Child Nutrition dedicates its resources to establishing a positive perception of school nutrition that encourages all students to consume healthful school meals having a positive impact on the education of students.

-1. Our goal: to promote life long healthy habits and support student achievement by providing the most nutritious, appealing meals, prepared under safe and sanitary conditions.
+- Our goal: Promote life-long healthy habits and support student achievement by providing the most nutritious, appealing meals, prepared under safe and sanitary conditions.

-2. Who: the Birdville Nutrition team is a dedicated group of experienced professionals who care about your student’s health, well being and ability to learn.
+- Who: The Birdville Nutrition team is a dedicated group of experienced professionals who care about your student’s health, well-being and ability to learn.
 It is a proven fact that hungry minds cannot learn.
 Each and every one of our students is important to us and we take our responsibility to provide a nutritious and sound meal service to our kids to heart.

-4. Why: The USDA indicates that children who participate in school lunch have superior nutritional intakes compared to those who do not participate.
+- Why: The USDA indicates that children who participate in school lunch have superior nutritional intakes compared to those who do not participate.
 Studies show that proper nutrition improves a child's behavior, school performance and overall cognitive development.
-A healthy eating environment teaches children good nutrition and the elements of a proper diet, which can have positive effects on children's eating habits and physical well being through out life.
+A healthy eating environment teaches children good nutrition and the elements of a proper diet, which can have positive effects on children's eating habits and physical well throughout life.

 Office of the Assistant Secretary for Civil Rights

 Email: email@example.com This institution is an equal opportunity provider.
 2022